huy-bui/NAB-WebUIAutomation/README.md

 #### How to run tests
 1. We can run XML file directly in Eclipse IDE - run with testNG
-2. Or we can run test with commands below:
+2. Or we can run test with commands as following steps:
+- Open terminal, cd to project location: cd <project_path>
+- mvn install
+- mvn test -Dsuite=<xml_suite_path>

+For e.g: mvn test -Dsuite=resources/runTestOnMultipleBrowserParallel.xml

+### Report
+Using Extent Report, the results of every running in TestReports folder